OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_uiextensibilitytutorial.md

 Now that you have completed the [Beginner Tutorial](https://docs.omnialowcode.com/omnia3_beginnertutorial.html), whose result is a functional order management application, this UI Extensibility Tutorial will focus on the execution of behaviours on the user interface (client browser).

+In this example, we'll add a new boolean attribute to our document, so that we can give the user the option to "Close" a document when its order is fullfilled.
+After the user declares the order as fullfilled, the entire document becomes "read only" and cannot be changed again.

+To know more about how User Interface (UI) Behaviours work, see our [User Inteface Behaviour page](omnia3_modeler_uibehaviours.html).

 ## 2. Prerequisites

 This tutorial assumes that you have created a OMNIA tenant, and are logged in as a user with modeling privileges to this tenant.